lqs469/lqs469.github.io/content/blog/React Server Components/index.md

 ## For now

 React Server Components are still in **research** and **development**.
-But this concept is pertty inspired, we can develop at server side, reduce the SPA's white screen time, lighten bundle size and we have a new approach to improve user experience.
+But this concept is pretty inspired, we can develop at server side, reduce the SPA's white screen time, lighten bundle size and we have a new approach to improve user experience.